 Admittedly, institutions in the criminal justice system need to ensure that cases of corruption are properly investigated, prosecuted and adjudicated upon and speedily finalised in the courts.
 The constitutional obligation is that all stakeholders in the justice delivery system must ensure that disputes brought for hearing and determination by the courts are resolved expeditiously.
 Tardiness and delays in the handling of cases are incidents that are contrary to the efficiency and effectiveness demanded of a justice delivery system.

 Public confidence in the justice system is a goal of justice delivery.
 Members of the Judicial Service must always understand that the quality of the service rendered to court users is measured in terms of the outcomes of the conduct of the service provider.
-There should be some consciousness on the part of members of the Judicial Service on what the public demands of them in the delivery of justice and the need to perform to those expectations.
-The public will, for example, have trust in the judicial processes where the registry and clerical staff attend to litigants with respect and promptly; where matters filed in the courts are processed with speed and the requisite skill; and where the staff shun corruption.
+Members of the Judicial Service must always be conscious of what the public demands of them in the delivery of justice and the need to perform to those expectations.
+The public will, for example, have trust in the judicial processes where the registry and clerical staff attend to litigants with respect and promtiness; where matters filed in the courts are processed with speed and the requisite skill; and where the staff shun corruption.
 The public will have confidence in the justice delivery system where the halls of justice are clean and well equipped with modern equipment, where the resources are made readily available for the courts to perform their functions effectively, and where complaints made are thoroughly investigated and resolved without unreasonable delays.

 Competence is the ability to do something well, to the expected standards with the requisite skill and knowledge.
-Every standard relating to the

-Judiciary can and ought to be traced back to the Constitution, and the question of competence in the provision of judicial service is no exception.
+Every standard relating to the Judiciary can and ought to be traced back to the Constitution and the question of competence in the provision of judicial service is no exception.
 An explicit reference to this subject matter in relation to the performance of Judges is found in section 187(b) of the Constitution, which prescribes gross incompetence as one of the three grounds for removing Judges from office.
-This evidently highlights the gravity of the issue of competence in relation to the duty of a Judge.
+This no doubt highlights the gravity of the issue of competence in relation to the duty of a Judge.

-The legal underpinning for judicial competence is also provided for in section 164 Constitution, of the which emphasises judicial independence and the effectiveness of the courts.
-Section 164(2)expressly provides that the independence, impartiality and effectiveness of the courts are central to the rule of law and democratic governance.
-The link between judicial competence and the effectiveness of the courts is established.
-Courts cannot be effective without competent and quality judicial officers manning them.
-Effective courts are those that are manned by competent judicial officers, in the sense of their being capable and able to act independently and impartially in the expeditious resolution of disputes before the courts.
-Competence as an essential feature of a performance of the judicial function underpins the quality of the service delivered.
+The legal underpinning for judicial competence is also provided for in section 164 of the Constitution, which emphasises judicial independence and the effectiveness of the courts.
+Section 164(2) expressly provides that the independence, impartiality and effectiveness of the courts are central to the rule of law and democratic governance.
+The link between judicial competence and the effectiveness of the courts is thus established.
+Courts cannot be effective without competent and conscientious judicial officers manning them.
+An effective judiciary is one that is manned by competent judicial officers, in the sense of their being capable and able to act independently and impartially in the expeditious resolution of disputes before the courts.
+Competence as an essential feature of the performance of the judicial function underpins the quality of the service delivered.
 It also controls the perception the public has of the courts.
-Such a conclusion is supported by the very definition of justice, which relates to "the amount of fairness that people experience and perceive when they take steps to solve disputes and grievances".

 An incompetent Judiciary cannot enforce the rule of law, which is the hallmark of justice.
 The rule of law speaks to the equality of rights for everyone before the law.
 A common standard can only be achieved when the institution charged with the dispensation of justice is competent.
-This, in turn, affects the Judiciary's democratic governance purpose, as its internal processes and norms and its interaction with other institutions are compromised.
+Incompetence affects the Judiciary's democratic governance purpose, as its internal processes and norms and its interaction with other institutions are compromised.